debp2019/eazy-ad-unblocker/eazy-ad-unblocker/readme.txt

 Browse to the site where you installed this plugin.
 To test the popup, activate the ad blocker in your browser for the site.
 Refresh your page if it does not auto-refresh.
-You should see a popup and verify that it cannot be dismissed in any way except disabling your adblocker.
+You should see a popup and verify that it cannot be dismissed in any way except disabling your adblocker or whitelisting your site in it.
+There is a button marked with a cross on the top right corner of the popup.
+Click it to close the popup.
 You should also not be able to view source for the page you are on by pressing Ctrl+U.